frontity/frontity/README.md

 [**Frontity**](https://frontity.org), on the other hand, is an **opinionated React framework focused on WordPress**:

+- **Focused on WordPress:** each part of the framework has been simplified and optimized to be used with WordPress.
 - **Opinionated framework:** developers don't need to figure out what tools to use for things like css or state management.
-- **Focused on WordPress:** each part of the framework has been simplified and optimized to be used with WordPress.

-This means everything is ready so you can jump in and create a new amazing WordPress theme with React right now! 🎉🚀
+This means everything is ready so you can jump in and create a new amazing WordPress theme using React right away! 🎉🚀

 # » How does Frontity work?